-- R. Gender means sex, and includes a person's gender identity and gender expression.
-13 Gender expression means a person's gender-related appearance and behavior whether or not stereotypically associated with the person's assigned sex at birth.
-Sex includes but is not limited to pregnancy, childbirth, breastfeeding or associated medical condition(s).
-14 They are Protected Statuses. - S. Genetic Information is a Protected Status and means 15: - The Student's genetic tests. - The genetic tests of the Student's family members. - The manifestation of a disease or disorder in the Student's family members. - Any request for, or receipt of genetic services, or participation in clinical research that includes genetic services, by a Student or any Student's family member. - Genetic Information does not include information about any Student's sex or age. - T. Harassment means unwelcome conduct, based on the Complainant's Protected Status, that is sufficiently severe, persistent or pervasive that its effect, whether or not intended, could be considered by a reasonable person in the shoes of the Complainant, and is in fact considered by the Complainant, as limiting her/his ability to participate in or benefit from the services, activities or opportunities offered by the University. - U. Investigator means the person tasked by a Campus with investigating a Complaint.
+S. Genetic Information means16:

+- The Student's genetic tests. - The genetic tests of the Student's family members. - The manifestation of a disease or disorder in the Student's family members. - Any request for, or receipt of genetic services, or participation in clinical research that includes genetic services, by a Student or any Student's family member. - Genetic Information does not include information about any Student's sex or age.

+Genetic Information is a Protected Status.

+- T. Harassment means unwelcome conduct, based on the Complainant's Protected Status, that is sufficiently severe, persistent or pervasive that its effect, whether or not intended, could be considered by a reasonable person in the shoes of the Complainant, and is in fact considered by the Complainant, as limiting her/his ability to participate in or benefit from the services, activities or opportunities offered by the University. - U. Investigator means the person tasked by a Campus with investigating a Complaint.
 All Investigators shall receive annual training regarding such issues as the laws governing Discrimination, Harassment and Retaliation; Title IX and VAWA/Campus SaVE Act; as well as other related state and federal laws prohibiting Discrimination, Harassment and Retaliation based on Gender or Sex, including Sex Discrimination, Sexual Harassment, Sexual Misconduct, Dating and Domestic Violence, and Stalking; Complainant, Respondent, Employee, and witness privacy rights; and the Family Educational Rights and Privacy Act of 1974 (FERPA).
 For matters involving Sex Discrimination, Sexual Harassment, Sexual Misconduct, Dating or Domestic Violence or Stalking, the Investigator shall also receive annual training on how to conduct an investigation process that protects the safety of the Complainant(s) and the University community.
 (See also Executive Order 1095 regarding required training for Sexual Harassment and Sexual Misconduct investigations.)